StanfordPascal/Pascal/README.md

 For the moment:

-The P-Code interpreter is located in the bin subdirectory.
+The P-Code interpreter PCINT is located in the bin subdirectory.
 The compiler files (Pascal and P-Code) are in the src subdirectory.
 The message repository is in the etc subdirectory.